Animadversio/Animadversio.github.io/_academic_notes/Note on Computer Vision.md

 If 2 cameras orients to the same direction?

-* Epipole is in infinity
+* Epipole is in infinity, Epipolar line is x-axis
-* Epipolar line is x-axis
+  * Life is much easier!
-  * Thus
+* Try to transfer the view in one camera to the other one.